 We sponsor U.S. and non-U.S. defined-benefit pension and other post-retirement plans.
 The defined benefit pension plans cover certain non-U.S. employees and retirees, and the pension benefits are based principally on an employee's years of service and/or compensation levels near retirement.
-In addition, we provide certain post-retirement health care and life insurance benefits.
-Generally, the post-retirement health care and life insurance plans require contributions from retirees.
+In addition, we provide certain post-retirement health care benefits that generally provide fixed reimbursements.